philip98/Obsidian/README.md

 ----------
 When using a keyboard shortcut to open a dialogue, the keyboard focus doesn't behave properly.
-It should be assigned to the most relevant widget (usually a LineEdit) and it works on my computer but apparently not on all machines.
+It should be assigned to the most relevant widget (usually a QLineEdit) and it works on my computer but apparently not on all machines.

 Acknowledgements
 ----------------